-Dahlias grow tubers which are similar to a potato (people often confuse them with bulbs which is different).
-Tubers multiply, so by fall the one tuber you planted will have many tubers of which you can divide up and multiply your stock for next spring!
+Dahlias are tubers which are like a potato (people often confuse them with bulbs which is different).
+You plant one tuber in spring and by fall you have a big clump of tubers from that one you planted (like in the picture below).
+The cool thing is, you can divide up and multiply the clump, so you have many more to plant next spring!

 1. Choose a location with at least 6 hours of direct sun (the more sun, the better!) and well drained, fertile soil.